Brett Seymoure, PHd (He/Him)

 My research interests involve interactions between insect communities and nocturnal flowers, and the potential changes occurring in these intricate relationships under anthropogenic light sources.
 I’m also an El Paso native who loves being out and about in the Chihuahuan Desert, and I have been known to talk at great length about bees!

-John Deitsch (He/Him PhD Student; NSF Graduate Research Fellow; Check out my website!
+John Deitsch (He/Him PhD Candidate; NSF Graduate Research Fellow; Check out my website!

 My research is focused on understanding how artificial light pollution influences insect behavior and communities.
 I am interested in the interaction of light pollution with factors such as habitat type and the lunar cycle.
 I will happily study a variety of insects, and even non-invertebrates(!), but moths seem to have a way of being practical study systems for the research questions I like to explore.
 Outside of work, you can find me chasing rare birds, photographing wildlife, reading books from the public library, and letting much of my day-to-day happiness depend on the outcome of Major League Baseball games.